canonical/dns-operators/dns-policy-operator/README.md

 #### Create a reviewer

-Once the charm deployed and running, you can create a reviewer with the following command:
+Once the charm is deployed and running, you can create a reviewer with the following command:
 `juju run <dns-policy-unit> create-reviewer username=<reviewer-username> email=<reviewer-email>`
 The action will generate a password and display it once the user has been created.